 Soil, Sunlight and Water Recommendations for Bell Peppers

-Bell peppers need well-drained soil, but they also require it to be moist.
+Bell peppers need well-draining soil, but they also require it to be moist.
 Aim for somewhere between 1 and 2 inches of water per week.
 In particularly hot climates, the plants may need to be watered more frequently and may even need to have a little bit of shade to make it through the high temperatures.
 Even though it is a warm-weather plant, it does feel the effects of sustained heat, so pay attention to the overall appearance and adjust watering and shade if needed.

 How to Harvest Bell Peppers

 Harvesting bell peppers is a pretty simple task.
 Wait until the pepper reaches its full color and then cut it from the plant with a sharp knife, leaving a little of the stem on the plant.
-Just take a bit of care to make sure none of the other maturing peppers are disturbed when harvesting.
+Just take a bit of care to make sure none of the other maturing peppers is disturbed when harvesting.
 Since the growing season is long, it can be a bit of a wait, but once the plant starts to produce peppers, it's well worth it.
 If the weather has not been cooperative, it may affect the harvest season, and less peppers may be produced because of it.

 Since red peppers are green peppers that have continued to ripen, this will affect the timing of the harvest.
 In this case, peppers can be removed either when green or when they turn red, which means they will have a sweeter taste and a higher amount of vitamin C. The pepper can be harvested anytime in between as well.
 Not all varieties of green peppers will turn red, though, so make sure to check the cultivar to see if that is an option in terms of that particular plant.